conal/talk-2014-lambdajam-denotational-design/notes.md

 One characteristic is that these utterances are executable.
 But what really makes them executable?
 What distinguishes them from other forms?
-I want to suggest that on ambiguity is one important characteristic.
+I want to suggest that unambiguity is one important characteristic.
-Now, if I'm ambiguity is so important, we would probably like to experience that value elsewhere.
+Now, if unambiguity is so important, we would probably like to experience that value elsewhere.
 What about the goals that we are trying to accomplish by our programs?
 What about the ends to which our program are the means?
 I have the impression that too many or perhaps most programmers, programming is about making machines do things.